Adewumi25-tech/Business-Performance-Report/README.md

 * Filter

 ## DATA PREPARATION
-The performing the analysis, the dataset was processed to handle missing values, clean outliers,and ensure consistency.
+The dataset was processed to handle missing values, clean outliers,and ensure consistency.
 Data transformation and DAX function were applied to create relevant features for analysis.

 ## ANALYSIS